Diffeological, Fr\"{o}licher, and Differential Spaces: Subsets and Quotients

 \section{Subsets and Quotients}

 \labell{sec:subsets}

-In the definitions below we omit the proofs that the structures that are described are in fact diffeologies or differential structures as claimed.
-Further below we also make claims about subset topologies and quotient topologies without giving the proofs.
-The interested reader can fill in the details as an exercise or look them up in Iglesias--Zemmour's book \cite[chapter 1]{iglesias}, Watts' thesis \cite[chapter 2]{watts}, and \'Sniatycki's book~\cite[chapter 2]{sniatycki}.
+In this section we discuss subsets and quotients from several points of view: differential structures, diffeology, and topology.
+We omit many of the proofs.
+The interested reader can fill in the details as an exercise or look them up in Iglesias--Zemmour's book \cite[Chapter 1]{iglesias}, Watts' thesis \cite[Chapter 2]{watts}, or \'Sniatycki's book~\cite[Chapter 2]{sniatycki}.